Established 1972 ~ Burke, Virginia

 When is the trash collected?

-Trash is collected on Mondays and Thursdays.
-Recyclables are collected on Mondays.
-From late Spring until early Fall, yard waste is collected on Wednesdays.
+Trash is collected on Tuesdays and Fridays.
+Recyclables are collected on Wednesdays.
+From late Spring until early Fall, yard waste is collected on Fridays.
 Please note that trash will not be collected on the following holidays:

 For the holidays listed above, trash service will resume on the next regularly scheduled collection day (i.e., the following Monday or Thursday).

 Trash should be set out no earlier than the evening before collection day.
 To help prevent birds and rodents from getting into the trash, homeowners and residents are encouraged to place their trash into large black trash bags.